 Take me directly to the Traffic Calming Assessments Lists.

 Traffic calming helps make neighbourhoods safer for non-drivers.
 That means slowing down cars, trucks, and motorcycles by altering driver behaviour.
-Studies have shown that reducing the posted speed limit in an area typically has no significant impact on how fast people drive.

 Physical measures are more effective and could include:

 - traffic circles or mini roundabouts

 - on-street parking

 Is my street eligible for traffic calming?

 If your street is owned and maintained by the municipality, it may be considered for traffic calming if it:

 • is within a residential area